 HEAR can help students complete job applications and prepare for job interviews, as well as benefit from networking opportunities.
 The Young Directors Forum (YDF) is a platform for young directors and future leaders with the shared vision of creating events that fit their interests and needs whilst providing experiences and networking opportunities.

 Institute of Directors (IoD) Student Membership project

-London South Bank University have been running the Institute of Directors (IoD) Student Membership project since 2012, giving the opportunity for over 500 students across all levels of the School of Business to take advantage of the outstanding benefits to hold membership with the IoD.
+London South Bank University has been running the Institute of Directors (IoD) Student Membership project since 2012, giving the opportunity for over 500 students across all levels of the School of Business to take advantage of the outstanding benefits to hold membership with the IoD.
 Naseeba, a final year on the Business Studies BA (Hons) course comments on her experience with The IoD and Network of International Business Schools (NIBS) Worldwide Business Case Competition.

 The support and opportunities that the University offered me in my time as a student have been unbelievable.
 From being a part of the Network of International Business Schools (NIBS) case competition to having the chance to be a part of a members only club IoD.Naseeba Mhearban, BA (Hons) Business Studies - Final Year